nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

 - [github.com/2-alchemists/krossboard-kubernetes-operator](https://github.com/2-alchemists/krossboard-kubernetes-operator) Kubernetes Operator to handle cross-site, cross-distribution & multi-Kubernetes usage tracking, analytics and accounting (vanilla Kubernetes, OpenShift, EKS, AKS, GKE and other distros).
     - Krossboard is a multi-cluster and cross-distribution Kubernetes usage accounting and analytics software
     - Each instance of Krossboard enables tracking the usage of a set of Kubernetes clusters listed in a kubeconfig secret
+- [medium.com/@mikakrief: Using Azure Service Operator v2](https://medium.com/@mikakrief/using-azure-service-operator-v2-4a1fa1f5e3b8) Azure Service Operator v2 is a Kubernetes operator that enables you to manage Azure resources directly through Kubernetes tooling.
+It’s designed to simplify the deployment and management of Azure services, allowing developers to use familiar Kubernetes commands (like kubectl apply) to handle Azure resources.

 ## OpenTelemetry Operator